Prince-Archbishopric of Bremen: History

-In the different historical struggles for expansion of territory or privileges and the concerned and disfavoured entity's defence against such annexation or usurpation, plenty of documents have been completely forged or counterfeited or backdated, in order to corroborate one's arguments.
-"These forgeries have drawn a veil before the early history of the [archbishopric of] Hamburg-Bremen."

-The archdiocese before the creation of the prince-archbishopric
+Early diocese of Bremen

 The foundation of the diocese belongs to the period of the missionary activity of Willehad on the lower Weser.
 It was erected on 15 July 787 at Worms, on Charlemagne's initiative, his jurisdiction being assigned to cover the Saxon territory on both sides of the Weser from the mouth of the Aller, northwards to the Elbe and westwards to the Hunte, and the Frisian territory for a certain distance from the mouth of the Weser.